Accountants House

-Accountants House is a heritage-listed commercial building and former warehouse located at 117-119 Harrington Street, in the inner city Sydney suburb of The Rocks in the City of Sydney local government area of New South Wales, Australia.
+Accountants House is a heritage-listed commercial building and former warehouse located at 117–119 Harrington Street, in the inner city Sydney suburb of The Rocks in the City of Sydney local government area of New South Wales, Australia.
 It was designed by Spain and Cosh and built c.
 1914.
 It is also known as Dawnay Day House.
 The property is owned by Property NSW, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 10 May 2002.

 History

 The track that would become Essex Street had been established by 1807, when it was shown on James Meehan's survey.
-The intersection of Essex and Gloucester Streets, just beyond what is now Accountants House, was reputedly known as Gallows Hill due to its view into Sydney's first gaol complex.
+The intersection of Essex and Gloucester Streets, just beyond what is now Accountants House, was reputedly known as Gallows Hill due to its view into Sydney's first jail complex.
 It appears that there were some structures on the building's site on the corner of Harrington and Essex Streets at that time.

 Robert Russell's survey of Section No. 63 prepared during the 1830s shows a number of claimants for the northern end of the block between Essex Street, Gloucester Street, Church Hill (Charlotte Place, later Grosvenor Street) and Harrington Street.
 The claimants included Edward Hunt, Marianne Dickens (or Mary Ann Dicken), Anne Whitaker, George and Edmund Chapman and John Kingdon Cleave.